DrDonk/OC4VM/readme.md

-# OC4VM - OpenCore for Virtual Machines
+# OC4VM - OpenCore for VMware

 ## 1. Introduction
-OpenCore for Virtual Machines (OC4VM) has been built to run macOS VMs primarily on Intel based Apple Macs.
+OpenCore for VMware (OC4VM) has been built to run macOS VMs primarily on Intel based Apple Macs.
 It may also be used on other PC hardware using VMware Workstation.
-It provides an OpenCore disk image that can be used to boot Intel based macOS using VMware Fusion and Workstation, and the open source QEMU program.
+It provides an OpenCore disk image that can be used to boot Intel based macOS using VMware Fusion and Workstation.

 Using OpenCore allows for a flexible patching system to overcome limitations of the virtualisation software.
 It basically creates a virtual Hackintosh, which is similar in